vmwarelab/cci/Admin-Script/README.md

 `STORAGE_CLASS`: The name of the storage class that will be used.
 It needs to be available in the SV.

-'ENVIRONMENT' : The  Name of the Environment Selector
+`ENVIRONMENT` : The  Name of the Environment Selector

 Login
 ```